SCullman/BC-Expand/readme.md

 ### Business Central:
 # Navigation in OData Webservices and Custom API

-This is a spike project to explore both the OData Webservices and the new custom API of Business Central.
+This is a spike project and my notes about my exploration into both OData Webservices and the new custom API of Business Central.

-My attention is on querying object hierarchies with a single request using the OData navigation features and the query option `$expand`.
+My attention is on querying object hierarchies with a single request using OData navigation features and its query option `$expand`.

 ## Setup
 ### A simple relation between contacts